austinjbay/austinjbay.github.io/_posts/2025-04-11-notes-from-the-middle.md

 ---
 title: "Notes From the Middle: What I’m Sharing and Why"
-description: "Notes From the Middle: What I’m Sharing and Why"
+description: "I’ve spent the last decade helping to build and grow products by shipping a metric ton of experiments"
 date: 2025-04-11
 layout: post
 ---